 This guidebook seeks to support new and existing CSOs, BMOs, businesses, and start-ups in understanding the new legal landscape with the goal of broadening the accessibility and strength of civil society in Ethiopia.

 The first edition of this document – originally titled Users’ Manual on Ethiopia’s CSO Law – was issued by the African Civic Leadership Program (ACLP) and the Agency for Civil Society Organizations (ACSO) of the Federal Democratic Republic of Ethiopia in October 2019.
 Its purpose was to support the establishment and development of CSOs after the 2019 revision of the Ethiopian CSO Law and to support CSO engagement in development, democratization, and peacebuilding in Ethiopia.

 CIPE and ACLP joined together to revise this manual with the primary objective of clarifying specific elements of the guide in consideration of new developments and expanding the audience to include business membership organizations (BMOs) and individual businesses in recognition of the important role that each of these groups play in supporting civic life in Ethiopia.
 This initiative is part of CIPE’s newly launched Civic Engagement Hub in Ethiopia, an incubator, co-working space, and resource center for new and growing Ethiopian civil society organizations and civic-minded entrepreneurs.

-An Amharic translation of this resource is forthcoming.
+An Amharic translation of this resource is available here.